Public and Patient Involvement (PPI) Research Unit

 Listen to our podcast 'Why involve public and patients in research'

 Within the University of Limerick, several other initiatives have synergy with our work in this area.

 Professor of Primary Healthcare Research, Graduate Entry Medical School (GEMS).

 Anne is founder and overall academic lead for the PPI Research Unit.
-She is a social scientist with 25 years’ experience using qualitative research methods in health services research.
+She is the Head of WHO Collaborating Centre for Migrant’s Involvement in Health Research which is hosted in the Unit.
+She is a social scientist with more than 25 years’ experience using qualitative research methods in health services research.
 She has specialist expertise in participatory health research, particularly in relation to migrant health.
-She is Principal Investigator for a number of participatory health research projects (see our Research tab).
+Anne is Principal Investigator for a number of participatory health research projects (see our Research tab).
 She is theme lead for Public and Patient Involvement in the Health Research Institute (HRI) which focuses on capacity building for public and patient involvement in health research across topics and disciplines.

 Anne is involved with international collaborations in Europe and North America to advance the evidence base about best practice for PPI and participatory health research.
 She is active in projects with WHO Europe, the International Collaboration for Participatory Health Research and the North American Primary Care Research Group.
 Her current research interests include the sociological concept of space and how this can enhance understanding of participatory spaces in health.